team-alembic/ash_ai/README.md

    Right now it works directly with Open AI, using an environment variable.
 2. Some easier ways to do the chat on a loop where the interface is something like a chat window in liveview.
 Streaming responses to callers.
 3. Some kind of management of how much of the context window we are using.
-How much chat history, how big the functions are.
+Trim chat history to keep context window small.
 4. Customization of the initial system prompt.
 5. At _least_ one test should be written :D